 All you must do is find your fitness niche, and a suitable space, and develop a training plan using industry resources like the International Health, Racquet & Sportsclub Association (IHRSA) or the Academy of Fitness Professionals (AFP).

 Take to social media to market your micro gym and begin to build a client base.
 You can even build an online following and train clients through your website and other virtual platforms.

 Some micro-gym owners even rent their space out by the hour to other fitness trainers and small workout groups.
 Before you know it, you’ll be well on your way to a career in the micro-gym industry.

 Are you interested in channeling your passion for fitness into a degree and a new career?
-Learn more about pursuing your degree in the sports, entertainment, and event management field at Johnson & Wales University by completing the Request Info form, calling 855-JWU-1881, or emailing firstname.lastname@example.org.
+Learn more about pursuing your Bachelor of Science – Sports, Entertainment, and Event-Management. field at Johnson & Wales University by completing the Request Info form, calling 855-JWU-1881, or emailing [email protected].